-My interactions with tonnes of retailers over the years have made me realize that the shift in technology & behavioral landscape will ensure everyone innovates and make this a more evolved marketplace.
+My interactions with many retailers over the years have helped me realize that the shift in technology & behavioral landscape will ensure everyone innovates and makes this a more evolved marketplace.
 The various technologies available only help in making this possible.
-What we have on the other side is a stronger retail ecosystem and right now is the time to collaborate and win!
+But, on the other side, we have a more vital retail ecosystem, so now is the time to collaborate and win!